Effective Date: July 26, 2022

 We may collect or may have collected personal information about you through various sources.
-We may collect personal information directly from you, such as when you make a purchase, or conduct another transaction, on our website, contact us with a question or complaint, create an account on our website, review our products, respond to a survey, upload photos to our website, provide your social media content, participate in a contest or other promotion, make an online appointment for one of our salons, sign-up to attend an event, apply for employment, sign-up to receive marketing communications, or use other services, features or resources we make available on the Site.
+We may collect personal information directly from you, such as when you make a purchase, or conduct another transaction, on our website, contact us with a question or complaint, create an account on our website, review our products, respond to a survey, take our quizzes (such as our Curl Quiz), upload photos to our website, provide your social media content, participate in a contest or other promotion, make an online appointment for one of our salons, sign-up to attend an event, apply for employment, sign-up to receive marketing communications, or use other services, features or resources we make available on the Site.
 We may collect personal information that you enter in a web form on our website automatically and prior to you pressing a submit button.

 Information you are required to provide to us in order to complete your transaction or make your request is indicated with an asterisk next to the field on our online forms.
 In those cases, you are not required by law to provide the information, but if you do not provide the information, you will not be able to conduct your transaction and we may not be able to respond to your request.
 An example of this is your payment card information, billing address and shipping address when you make a purchase, or your email address when you sign up to receive emails from us.

 We may also collect personal information through offline technologies, such as call recording technology when you speak to our customer service team; or from our business partners and service providers, such as demographic companies, analytics providers, advertising companies and networks, third-party retailers, and other third parties that we choose to collaborate or work with.